Trusted WordPress tutorials, when you need them most.

 This works well for multilingual websites and teams with different users who might want to access the WordPress dashboard in a different language.

-With that said, let’s show you how to disable the language switcher on your WordPress site.
-Simply use the links below to jump straight to the method you want to use.
+With that in mind, we will show you how to disable the language switcher on your WordPress site.
+Simply use the links below to jump straight to the method you want to use:

 Method 1.
 Disable the WordPress Login Language Switcher with WPCode (Recommended)